nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 As managers in the current office environment, it is often not easy to grasp the workload of subordinates.
 This may result in:
 * work overload among subordinates,
-* difficulties in coordinating tasks with a large number of employees,
+* difficulties in coordinating tasks with a large number of employees.
-* inefficient, time-consuming administrative tasks like typing and sending emails.

 OfficeConnect offers a solution to these problems by providing better visibility into subordinates’ workloads, allowing managers to efficiently delegate tasks in an organised manner.